-Middlebury New Filmmakers Festival sole focus is to showcase the feature films and short films of first- and second-time filmmakers from around the world.
+The Middlebury New Filmmakers Festival has a sole focus – to showcase the feature films and short films of talented first- and second-time filmmakers from around the world.
 Our Festival takes place in scenic Middlebury, Vermont in late August each year.
-Our 7th Annual event will take place on the ground in Middlebury this August 25-29, 2021.
-Pending developments in the efforts to contain and diminish the COVID-19 virus, the Festival is prepared to once again pivot to an online event.
+Our 8th Annual event will take place in person and on the ground in Middlebury this August 24-28, 2022.
+Having successfully staged our 7th Annual event in person in August 2021, we have developed a template that we believe will work quite well even if the specter of another COVID surge lingers in the background.

-We anticipate screening more than 120 films at MNFF7, a diverse array of features and shorts across all genres, as selected by MNFF Artistic Director Jay Craven, but the mix of venues is still to be determined.
-In the months ahead, we will know more.
+We anticipate screening more than 120 films at MNFF8, a diverse array of features and shorts across all genres, as selected by MNFF Artistic Director Jay Craven, with screenings at Town Hall Theater, the Marquis Theatre, Dana Auditorium and Twilight Hall [both on the campus of Middlebury College].
+Additionally, MNFF8 will offer nightly screenings under the tent at Swift House Inn, a well received innovation that was introduced last summer.

-We encourage our filmmakers to come to the Festival, support each other’s work and engage in Q&A sessions with audiences following the screening of their film.
+We encourage our filmmakers to come to the Festival, to support each other’s work and to engage in Q&A sessions with audiences following the screening of their film.
 More than 80 directors, producers, writers and cinematographers from around the world attended MNFF5 in August 2019 and had a wonderful time here in Middlebury.
-After a year’s hiatus this past August, we truly hope that this treasured aspect of the Festival can be restored in 2021, along with the appearance of other distinguished guests to our stages and compelling panel discussions and conversations on topics of interest to both our filmmakers and the folks who come to see their films.
+Even with the incursion of the Delta variant this past August, nearly 45 filmmakers came to town and were thrilled to see their work up on the big screen.
+So, as we plan for MNFF8, we anticipate a robust turnout of creative new filmmakers along with special guest appearances, insightful panel discussions and presentations and great happy hours and evening parties.

-Middlebury New Filmmakers Festival is a juried competition and our winning filmmakers all receive the coveted VTeddy Award in the Best Feature Narrative, Best Short Narrative, Best Feature Documentary, Best Short Documentary, Audience Award Feature and Audience Award Short categories.
+The Middlebury New Filmmakers Festival is a juried competition and our winning filmmakers all receive the coveted VTeddy Award in the Best Narrative Feature, Best Narrative Short, Best Documentary Feature, Best Documentary Short, Audience Award-Feature and Audience Award- Short categories.
 MNFF also offers multiple cash prizes and valuable in-kind awards to selected directors.

 Year-Round Screenings & Events

-Middlebury New Filmmakers Festival was formed to support, promote and exhibit the dynamic and imaginative efforts of new filmmakers.
-The emphasis at MNFF is entirely on filmmakers who have completed within the 24 months prior to the Festival either their first or second feature film or first or second short film.
+The Middlebury New Filmmakers Festival was formed to support, promote and exhibit the dynamic and imaginative efforts of new filmmakers.
+The emphasis at MNFF is entirely on filmmakers who have completed (within the 24 months prior to the Festival) either their first or second feature film or first or second short film.
 All genres are welcome including narrative, documentary, animation, experimental and virtual reality.

-Our commitment at MNFF is to offer a level playing field to new and emerging voices in independent filmmaking, to give our audiences an opportunity to discover fresh and engaging talent and to give filmmakers a chance to be discovered in a setting that is all about their work, from start to finish.
+Our unwavering commitment at MNFF is to offer a level playing field to the new and emerging voices in independent filmmaking, to give our audiences an opportunity to discover fresh and engaging talent and to give filmmakers a chance to be discovered in a setting that is all about their work, from start to finish.
+Now in its 8th year, the Middlebury New Filmmakers Festival has grown steadily and is widely recognized as a valuable showcase for new filmmakers from around the world.

 Festival Videography Intern